salvois/codejam/README.md

     * **TidyNumbers**: finds tidy numbers with an algorithm proportional to the count of digits.
     * **BathroomStalls**: I'm particularly happy with the constant-time solution I found.
     * **FashionShow**: I gave this a lot of thought.
 Two tricky observations were needed to handle both datasets.
+* Package **codejam2017.round1a**: Round 1A of Code Jam 2017.
+    * **AlphabetCake**: filling the alphabet cake horizontally then vertically.
+    * I have not yet solved Ratatouille and Play the dragon.
+* Package **codejam2017.round1b**: Round 1B of Code Jam 2017.
+    * Steed 2: Cruise Control can be found in the *codejam2018.practice* package of Code Jam 2018.
+    * **StableNeighbors**: the Stable Neigh-bors problem turned out to be tricky.
+      My solution is inspired by thread scheduling in operating systems.
+    * **PonyExpressSmall**: solution for the small dataset of the Pony Express problem, where the resulting graph is a DAG.
+    * **PonyExpressLarge**: solution for the large dataset of the Pony Express problem, using the Dijkstra's algorithm to find the shortest paths.
+* Package **codejam2017.round1c**: Round 1C of Code Jam 2017.
+    * **AmpleSyrup**: greedy solution to stack pancakes giving ample surface for syrup!
+    * **ParentingPartnering**: coalescing free time intervals between activities performed by the same parent was the key to efficient parenting partnering.
+    * **CoreTrainingSmall1**: solution for the small dataset 1 of the Core Training problem, maximizing the probability product by increasing the lowest probabilities.
+    * I was not able to figure out how to cope with small dataset 2 of the Core Training problem.

 ## Code Jam 2018
 For Code Jam 2018, I'm actually participating to the contest.
 Below are my solutions,